Nurture Outdoor Kindergarten Team

 Olivia - Curriculum Leader & Outdoor Early Years Practitioner

-Olivia has a degree in Working with Children and Families and is studying towards a diploma in Steiner Waldorf Early Childhood Studies.
+Olivia has a degree in Working with Children and Families as well as a diploma in Steiner Waldorf Early Childhood Studies.
 She has worked with children aged birth to five years old in nurseries and has experience of working within a Steiner Waldorf kindergarten with children aged four to six years old, which has shown her that each child has a natural impulse to lead their own learning through discovering and experiencing the world around them.
 Olivia is passionate about working with children and believes that the wonder of nature can bring many learning experiences for each child, to be creative and imaginative in their own individual way.
 Olivia enjoys being outside in all seasons, especially amongst the Autumn leaves.
 In her spare time, she enjoys doing yoga, baking, cooking vegetarian food and walking in the countryside.

 Tallulah - Outdoor Early Years Practitioner